 - 1. The Hyland-Bush-Anderson Lakes Park Reserve Master Plan (Referral No. 50002-2) is consistent with requirements of the 2030 Regional Parks Policy Plan. - 2.
-The estimated acquisition cost is \$10,725,870 and capital improvements cost eligible for Metropolitan Council regional park CIP consideration is \$31,554,558.
+The estimated acquisition cost of \$10,725,870, capital improvement cost of \$31,554,558 and natural resource development costs of \$2,747,950 are eligible for Metropolitan Council regional park CIP consideration.
 Metropolitan Council approval of the master plan does not obligate future funding from the Regional Parks Capital Improvement Program (CIP) to finance those costs.
-Plan approval only allows the City to seek funding for projects in the plan through the Regional Parks CIP.
+Plan approval only allows the City of Bloomington and Three Rivers Park District to seek funding for projects in the plan through the Regional Parks CIP.